alexis-arcen/rocq-word-commutation/theory.md

 # Mathematical proof of the Commutation Lemma

-This proof will be carried out by induction on the maximum sum of the total lengths of the words.
+This proof will be carried out by induction on the total sum of lengths of the words.

 Let $\Sigma$ be a finite alphabet.
 Let's prove the following statement by induction on $k$: